eficode-academy/jenkins-katas/labs/02-editing-your-pipeline.md

 ## Test reporting

-Running a Gradle test and display the result
+Running a Gradle test and display the result.

 With `Preparation` now being done, we need to build the code and store the result.
 For each of the bullet points, try to build it to make sure it works before moving to the next.